 More expensive wedding packages will often include a second shooter as standard.
 This is another photographer who is there to supplement the photos of the first, usually by capturing different angles or being in places they can’t, like the drinks reception while the group shots are happening.
 A second shooter is essential for a large wedding, and also means the morning preparations of both halves of the couple can be captured.

 There’s so many benefits to an unplugged wedding where phones are banned.
-Even if you’re happy for people to take photos during the day, your photographer might request that guests don’t during the ceremony.
-No one wants their walk down the aisle blocked by Auntie Alice taking photos on her giant iPad.
+Even if you’re happy for people to take photos during the day, you might like to request that guests don’t during the ceremony.
+No one wants their walk down the aisle blocked by Uncle Bob taking photos on his giant iPad.

 People get ill and family emergencies happen.
 Your photographer will likely have a network of fellow professionals they can call upon if circumstances change unexpectedly.
 Despite the best laid plans, it’s always recommended you get wedding insurance to cover for any last-minute disasters.
 Listen to your gut if they ignore the question – you’re only going to have one chance at this day and you need to trust they have you covered.